 - Debts owed

 Each can and will be a future blog post discussing each in detail.
 Like the song, “Which one of these is not like the others?”, it’s the last one, of course.
 Any debts you may have are not traditionally thought of as “investments”.
 Benjamin Graham mentions in “The Intelligent Investor”, like a scale, investments are always compared to other possible investments.
-Although debt owed is not discussed, I believe it should also count.
+Although debt owed is not discussed, I believe it should also count as paying down debt is a guaranteed return on investment.
 For example, if you have a credit card rate that is 8% or greater, you should pay off that debt first before adding additional investments to your portfolio.
 It’s a guaranteed rate of return that’s hard to beat.
-It becomes hard to find investments that can consistently beat 6-8% year after year.
+It becomes much harder to find investments that can consistently beat 6-8% year after year.
 If you find something that will, go for it, but the odds are stacked against you.
 Home mortgages, because of their tax deduction, can have a higher APY (8-10%) before pre-paying.
 Bankrate.com has a great calculator for your mortgage interest rate after taxes and use that as a guide for the number to beat.

 The questions you have to ask with any investment: